kkm24132/ResponsibleAI/README.md

   - Fairness, History dataset is reality or not
   - Unethical aspects / Unfair usage

+- Regulatory aspects:
+  - Region specific needs (e.g. GDPR etc.)

+- Provide clarity as much as possible
+  - What is happening from Step 1 to Step N
+  - Features used during feature engineering process
+  - Any information regarding feature importance / Top N features (as per applicability)

 ## Machine Learning Roadmap

 ![ML Roadmap](/figure/CRISP_DM.png)